 Yesterday, when I started this blog, the very first picture offered by wordpress.com was the road (see above).
 In spite of Helmut’s kind suggestions of his own nice images, I’ve decided to stick to this one: a lot of similar looking but still unique trees and a man walking on a road without end – I like such coincidences.
 When I stepped on the CP “Standardization Road” almost a year ago I knew it was not going to be a quick trip with an easily reachable destination in spite of the fact that many CP experts were and still are on this road.
 We are all busy with many more important priorities and from time to time have to step aside or take a stop.
 Those are the normal real life constraints and it is my hope that the CP community will continue to build and improve on this road.

-We started with the http://www.cpstandards.org/ site that clearly specified objectives and invited all CP experts to participate in a discussion forum.
 The challenge was (and still is) how to give real-word application developers access (via a unified interface) to the power of already existing, great CP solvers while not limiting innovation for CP vendors and researchers.
 The basic CP concepts (CSP, constrained variables, constraints, solver with search strategies, etc) are de-facto standardized in spite of the different names given those CP products.
 Another challenge we enforced on us by ourselves: “The same application code should continue to work when a user switches from one underlying implementation to another without changing a word”.
 Along with simplicity and openness I thought this requirement to be crucial for real-word acceptance in an environment where CP is still considered the prerogative of gurus.

-I have actively used CP as a consultant for major US corporations since 1993, was a developer of a Java-based CP solver, and work with a major CP research centre without representing any CP vendor.
+I have actively used CP as a consultant for major US corporations since 1993, was a developer of a Java-based CP solver, and worked with a major CP research centre without representing any CP vendor.
 In my (from the trenches) view some of the key milestones on the road to CP standardization are as follows:

 1. Initial CP Standard Core Interface that covers all features commonly used by many CP practitioners in real-world business applications